JasonKessler/scattertext/README.md

 Please see [Signo](http://www.signosemio.com/greimas/semiotic-square.asp) for an introduction to semiotic squares.

+Some variants of the semiotic square-creator are can be seen in this notebook, which studies words and phrases in headlines that had low or high Facebook engagement and were published by either BuzzFeed or the New York Times: [http://nbviewer.jupyter.org/github/JasonKessler/PuPPyTalk/blob/master/notebooks/Explore-Headlines.ipynb]

 The idea behind the semiotic square is to express the relationship between two opposing concepts and concepts things within a larger domain of a discourse.